 The installation process depends on the server your website uses and the type of certificate purchased.
 This can be simple but can get complex very quickly.
 Best to leave this step to whoever is assisting you.

-Is it risky to move my site to https?
+Is it risky to move my site to HTTPS?

-It is technology after all, and unexpected errors can happen.
 Ensuring your site is backed up before starting, performing the operation at a time when the least number of visitors go to your site, and having a plan to revert back seamlessly are all important safeguards that should be in place.

-Will my website still work if using http and not https to get there?
+Will my website still work if using HTTP and not HTTPS to get there?

-An additional step is taken to make sure all pages are being redirected to the https version.
-When performed correctly, your site should show the same URL with https in it regardless of the method a person uses to get there:
+An additional step is taken to make sure all pages are being redirected to the HTTPS version.
+When performed correctly, your site should show the same URL with HTTPS in it regardless of the method a person uses to get there:

-• http://examplewebsite.com
+- http://examplewebsite.com

-• http://www.examplewebsite.com
+- http://www.examplewebsite.com

-• https://examplewebsite.com
+- https://examplewebsite.com

-• https://www.examplewebsite.com
+- https://www.examplewebsite.com

 With or without the ending slash “/” also.

-Will moving to https affect Google searches?
+Will moving to HTTPS affect Google searches?

-According to Google, https sites are a factor in its ranking algorithm.
+According to Google, HTTPS sites are a factor in its ranking algorithm.
 Google wants all sites to be more secure and this is a strategy they are using to encourage sites to make their sites more secure.

 Are there any other SEO tasks to do?